Altinn/altinn-studio-docs/content/notifications/architecture/kafka/_index.en.md

 ### Partitions
 The number of partitions on a topic is set at creation.
-As our solution has the ability to auto scale, we have set the number of partitions equal to the maximum number of nodes available in the AKS cluster running the consumer microservices as there is a limitation of maximum one consumer per topic.
+As our solution has the ability to auto scale, we have set the number of partitions equal to the maximum number of nodes available in the AKS cluster running the consumer microservices.
+This means the maximum numbers of consumers per consumer group will be equal to the number of nodes in the cluster.

 ### Retention
 Retention time varies between the environments.